bitmovin/bitmovin-player-android-samples/README.md

 +   **BasicPlaybackTV** Shows how the Bitmovin Player can be setup for basic playback in an Android TV application.
 +   **BasicLowLatencyPlayback** Shows how the Bitmovin Player can be setup to playback streams in low latency mode.
 +   **CustomAdaptation** Shows how the Bitmovin Player can be setup to implement custom adaptation behavior.
++   **IntegrationAdobeAnalytics** Shows how the Bitmovin Player can be setup with `com.bitmovin.player.integration.adobeanalytics` module to track Adobe Media Analytics events.

 ## Using The Sample Apps
 In each sample app you have to add your Bitmovin Player license key inside the `application` tag in the manifest file as shown below. `YOUR_LICENSE_KEY` has to be replaced by your own license key.